tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 > We need to use `get_tree().process_frame` since we are setting the `process_mode` property and `process` updates more frequently than `physics_process`.

 #### 2. Reset Player 2D Position
 The second problem is that once the 2D player dies, they stay on the spikes and constantly **die over and over**.
-To fix this we need to reset the 2D player position upon **losing or winning** the 2D level.
+To fix this, we need to reset the 2D player position upon **losing or winning** the 2D level.
 We will do this by **caching** the position of the player at the beginning of the game and then **moving** the 2D player to that position once the 2D game ends.

 Apply these changes to the `platforming_manager_2d.gd`:
 ```GDScript